crbothe/ReadSensorDataForIoT/README.md

 ```sh
 http://0.0.0.0:8080/
 ```
-Enjoy streaming your sensor data on webpage.
+Enjoy continuous streaming of your sensor data to the webpages from the devices like RaspberryPi.